waseemh/waseemh.github.io/_posts/2019-06-10-ssl-termination-performance-java-applications.md

 Since major suspect of high latency was SSL overhead, load was conducted with three different SSL termination setups:

-1. **Application Service (Jetty) SSL Processing**: In this setup, SSL termination was done by application's Jetty server
+1) **Application Service (Jetty) SSL Processing**: In this setup, SSL termination was done by application's Jetty server.

 <img src="/images/ssl_setup_1.jpeg" width="400" height="150" />

-2. **ELB SSL Termination**: In this setup, TLS was disabled in application service.
+2) **ELB SSL Termination**: In this setup, TLS was disabled in application service.
 Server certificates were installed on ELB and SSL termination was done by ELB.
 <img src="/images/ssl_setup_2.jpeg" width="400" height="150" />

-3. **Nginx Proxy SSL Termination**: In this setup, An Nginx reverse proxy server was installed in each application service machine, facing the ELB.
-Nginx was responsible for the SSL termination and forwarded traffic internally to application service (localhost:9090)
+3) **Nginx Proxy SSL Termination**: In this setup, An Nginx reverse proxy server was installed in each application service machine, facing the ELB.
+Nginx was responsible for the SSL termination and forwarded traffic internally to application service (localhost:9090).

 <img src="/images/ssl_setup_3.jpeg" width="500" height="150" />